Oligodon fasciolatus

 Oligodon fasciolatus, commonly known as the small-banded kukri snake or the fasciolated kukri snake, is a species of snake in the family Colubridae.
 The species is native to Southeast Asia.
 This snake uniquely eviscerates live poisonous toads, Duttaphrynus melanostictus (Asian common toads), to avoid toxic white liquid the toad secretes.
+This snake also preys on the Kaloula pulchra (Banded bullfrog).

 Geographic range

-O. fasciolatus is found in Cambodia, Laos, southeastern Myanmar, Thailand, and Vietnam.
+O. fasciolatus is found in southeastern Myanmar, Thailand, Cambodia, Laos, and Vietnam.

 Habitat

 The preferred natural habitat of O. fasciolatus is forest.